goo-technology/pointbank/README.md

 pointbank development tree

-pointbank is a PoS-based cryptocurrency.
+pointbank is a proff of concept for an PoW/PoS-based cryptocurrency whit autonomous and descentraliced monetary policy.

 Development process
 ===========================